jlu90/Identifying-Womens-Health-Concerns/README.md

 ## Problem Statement
 In order to ensure that any resources that are provided in the application are relevant to potential users, the project leads have proposed that we use an open-ended survey or multiple focus groups to identify several women's health concerns.
 However, surveys and focus groups can be costly in terms of both time and money, and the project is operating on a limited budget and needs to be completed as quickly as possible.
 Additionally, it is possible that the small number of women who would be invited to join a focus group or to receive a survey would not be representative of the larger population of women who could opt to particpate in the research.
 Therefore, the data science team was tasked to uncover an alternate way to identify women's health concerns.

-In this project, **I will use natural language processing and unsupervised techniques, such as clustering and topic modeling, to identify women's health concerns from posts in online forums.** Specific concerns will be identified for general women's health, fertility and pregnancy, and postpartum/early parenthood.
+In this project, **I will use natural language processing and unsupervised techniques, such as clustering and topic modeling, to identify women's health concerns from posts in online forums.** Specific concerns will be identified for general women's health and fertility and pregnancy.

 ## Executive Summary